kali-linex/linex/Documentation/admin-guide/sysctl/kernel.rst

 When the value in this file is 0, ctrl-alt-del is trapped and sent to the ``init(1)`` program to handle a graceful restart.
-When, however, the value is > 0, Linux's reaction to a Vulcan Nerve Pinch (tm) will be an immediate reboot, without even syncing its dirty buffers.
+When, however, the value is > 0, Linex's reaction to a Vulcan Nerve Pinch (tm) will be an immediate reboot, without even syncing its dirty buffers.